 Our vision is "Working together for healthier lives in North Yorkshire" and putting patients at the heart of our decision making process is paramount to that.

-Our full Communications and Engagement Strategy will be published here, soon.
+Our full Communications and Engagement Strategy is available here.

 In line with section 14Z2 of the NHS Act 2006 (as amended by the Health and Social Care 2012), we have a legal duty to “make arrangements” to involve the public when redesigning or reconfiguring healthcare services.